mike99mac/minimy-mike99mac/README.md

 **TODO:** On another model, the computer is a RaspPi 400 which is *offboard*.
 This allows Lithium-ion batteries to be *onboard*.
 That will need new code that uses the arrow keys for the same function.

 # Debugging
 Maybe everything will work perfectly the first time, and there will be no need to debug.
-But we know how that goes.
+But we know how that goes :))

 Many, many debug statements have been added to the code.
 In the critical classes, almost every function has at least one log statement when in debug mode.
 When Minimy is started with **``startminimy``